Araceli, Palawan

 The municipality covers roughly the northern half of Dumaran Island.
 Cuyono is the principal language of the area.

+Etymology

-Araceli was formerly part of Dumaran Municipality, but was made into a separate municipality in 1961.
-The Catholic Parish is Nuestra Sra. de Araceli, that can be translated to "Altar of the Sky" (from ara, meaning altar; and celi, meaning sky).
+The town's Catholic parish is Nuestra Señora de Araceli, a Spanish term that can be translated to "Our Lady of Altar of the Sky" (from ara, meaning altar; and celi, meaning sky).

+History

+Araceli was formerly known as Dumaran until it was renamed on June 15, 1954.
+In 1961, barrios Dumaran, Bacao, Bohol, Calasag, and San Juan were excised from Araceli to form part of the new municipality of Dumaran, effective upon the election of its new municipal officials later that year.

 Geography

 Barangays

-Araceli is politically subdivided into 13 barangays.
+Araceli is politically subdivided into 15 barangays.
+Each barangay consists of puroks and some have sitios.